 Properly Reuse Videos and Graphic Content

-Where most of your written marketing materials will need full translation when you take your brand international, you might be able to use some of the existing graphics and videos currently used in your home market with only minor adjustments.
+Where most of your written marketing materials will need full translation when you take your brand international.
+Occasionally, you can use some of the existing graphics and videos currently used in your home market with only minor adjustments.
 For video content, you might consider using subtitles as a relatively low-cost way to adapt your marketing materials to social media.
-It is important as well to check your existing videos and graphics for things that might offend people in an international market.
-Things like colors, symbols, and hand gestures that seem innocent could land your brand in hot water if you don’t pay close attention to what might offend people in a new place.
+It is important to check your existing videos and graphics for things that might offend people in an international market.
+Things like colors, symbols, and hand gestures that seem innocent could land your brand in hot water.
+It is important to pay close attention so you won’t offend people in a new place.

 Obtain Local Help

 Social media is still a new form of marketing that many brands are attempting to understand.
 When you combine this with the challenges of taking a brand global in any format, it can be a very daunting task to try to win globally on social media.
-By utilizing these social media localization rules and aligning yourself with the right resources, you can find the success that you desire with globalizing your social media efforts.
+By using these social media localization rules and aligning yourself with the right resources.
+You can find the success that you desire by globalizing your social media efforts.